Portugal Travel Information

 The Algarve is the stunning coastline of southern Portugal.
 Along the 160 kilometre/100 mile stretch of coastline are beautiful expanses of sand, rugged cliffs and hidden coves.
 The region is blessed with almost perfect weather.
-Each of the Algarve resort towns offers their own unique attractions but all provide great value and excellent facilities.
+Each of the Algarve resort towns offers its own unique attractions but all provide great value and excellent facilities.
 Some of the major resorts are Albufeira, Faro, Portimao and Armacao de Pera.
 Golfing here is a very popular pastime.

 In the middle of the Atlantic Ocean off the north coast of Africa is the island of Madeira, a haven of natural beauty.
 The exotic colours of the flowers together with the blue sea and the emerald green vegetation make it indeed an attractive destination.
-Springtime temperatures exist all year round and the island offers many open air activities which include diving, surfing, swimming with Dolphins, whale watching or simply strolling.
-The city of Funchal is a modern, cosmopolitan city, well known for its many top class restaurants and stunning hotels.
+Springtime temperatures exist all year round and the island offers many open-air activities which include diving, surfing, swimming with Dolphins, whale watching or simply strolling.
+The city of Funchal is a modern, cosmopolitan city, well known for its many top-class restaurants and stunning hotels.

 Portugal Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Portugal.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Portugal.

 Learn about the history and culture of Portugal, the must-try food and drink, and what to pack in your suitcase.
 Read about Portugal's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Portugal for yourself.
 Start exploring… book one of our Portugal tours today!

 Get a Trip Quote Order a Brochure